Townsville State High School: Sporting Houses

-Sport
+In previous years, there were two additional houses; "Keeper" and "Centipede".
+House colours changed commonly at that point.

+Programs

 Town High is known for its Basketball program called the Town High Tropics.
 Town High has been involved in many programs such as jump rope for heart, Clean Up Australia day, Optiminds, Young Diplomats Program, ANZAC day march, Shave for a Cure, New Zealand ski trip, star struck, Inspiring Young Australians, CREST, Japan tour and hosting with the sister school Matsudo Mabashi as well as an "Energy Farm" that helps supply energy to the library.
 Town High also has an extensive science program and a vertical curriculum allowing students to undertake subjects above their year level at their knowledge level.